v8ify/DjvuSharp/README.md

 ### DjvuSharp library

-The first step when using MuPDFCore is to create a `DjvuSharp.DjvuDocument`:
+The first step when using DjvuSharp is to create a `DjvuSharp.DjvuDocument` object:

 ```Csharp
     DjvuDocument document = DjvuDocument.Create("path/to/your/djvu/file.djvu");